nathanl/authority/README.markdown

 <a name="contributing">
 ## Contributing

 What should you contribute?
-Some ideas:

-- Documentation improvements will always be welcome (though of course, whether something is an improvement will be up to me to decide).
-- Look in the separate TODO file or grep the project for 'TODO' for other ideas.
+Try the TODO file for ideas, or grep the project for 'TODO' comments.

 How can you contribute?